-- While the caramels are setting, cut several pieces of wax paper into small rectangles and set aside.
-When the caramels are set, remove them from the pan, peel off the parchment, and then cut into long strips.
+- While the caramels are setting, cut several pieces of wax paper into small rectangles and set them aside.
+When the caramels are set, remove them from the pan, peel off the parchment, and then cut them into long strips.
 If the caramels stick to your knife, spray it with cooking spray before proceeding.
-Sprinkle the strips with more salt if desired, then cut into small pieces (I like 2-bite size, but cut them however you fancy).
+Sprinkle the strips with more salt if desired, then cut them into small pieces (I like a 2-bite size, but cut them however you like).

 - Wrap the individual caramels in pieces of wax paper, twisting the ends to seal.
 Store at room temperature for up to 2 weeks, or freeze in an airtight ziplock bag for longer storage.

 - Stop stirring the sugar syrup mixture once it is fully combined.
 This will prevent crystals from forming on the sides of the pan due to splashes.
 If you need to do so because the mixture is not evenly browning, use a gentle swirling motion only.
 You can use a wet silicone brush to remove the sugar splashes if necessary.